Azure/data-api-builder/README.md

 Several samples are available already.
 To follow the [Getting Started](./docs/getting-started/getting-started.md) tutorial you'll find the associated code in the `./samples` folder.

-More samples, including end-to-end samples using the most common frontend frameworks, are available in the [https://github.com/Azure-Samples/data-api-builder] repository.
+More samples, including end-to-end samples using the most common frontend frameworks, are available in the dedicated [samples](https://github.com/Azure-Samples/data-api-builder) repository.

 ## Known Issues